 Unplanned jumps of snowdrifts, snowplow ridges, culverts or indistinguishable objects can be dangerous.
 You can avoid them by wearing the proper color lenses or face shields and by operating at a lower speed.

-Jumping a snowmobile is an unsafe and dangerous practice.
-However, if the trail does suddenly drop away from you, crouch (stand) towards the rear of the vehicle and keep the skis up and straight ahead.
+Jumping can be a hazardous situation.
+Be prepared before landing to absorb the shock and brace yourself for the impact.
+Knees must be flexed to act as shock absorbers.
+If the trail does suddenly drop away from you, crouch (stand) towards the rear of the vehicle and keep the skis up and straight ahead.
 Apply partial throttle and brace yourself for the impact.
 Knees must be flexed to act as shock absorbers.